Librarian for Humanities & Business

 BnF Catalogue Général

 Catalog of the Bibliothèque nationale de France (French National Library).

 Indexes critical scholarship on literature, language, linguistics and folklore, including journal articles, series, monographs, dissertations, bibliographies, and proceedings; via ProQuest; 1926 - present.

 Historical Abstracts [EBSCO]

-Indexes journal articles, book reviews, and dissertations pertaining to the history of the world from 1450 to the present (not including United Sates, Canada, or pre-history; for US and Canada, use America: History and Life); 1955 - present.
+Indexes journal articles, book reviews, and dissertations pertaining to the history of the world from 1450 to the present (for U.S. and Canada historian, use America: History and Life); 1955 - present.

 Full text database of nearly 2,000 works in French, ranging from classic literature to non-fiction and technical writing.
 Subjects include literary criticism, biology, history, economics, and philosophy, from medieval times onward.

 The large and growing collection of digitized full texts and images of the Bibliothèque nationale de France (BnF).

 Bibliographic database for sciences / technology (Pascal) and social sciences / humanities (Francis), compliled by the Centre national de la recherche scientifique (CNRS) of France, covering journal articles and conference proceedings.
 Formerly a subscription database, freely accessible since 2016.
 1972-2015.

 Digital library of French-language scholarly periodicals, mostly in the humanities and social sciences.